-How to avoid fees when using your stimulus payment debit card
+How to avoid fees when using your stimulus payment debit card - CNN Underscored

 Don’t ask an ATM for the balance on your stimulus debit card

-While we’re on the subject of ATMs, if you’re not sure how much money you have left on your stimulus debit card, don’t use an ATM to find out.
-Every time you make a balance inquiry at an ATM, Metabank will charge you a fee of 25 cents.
+While we’re on the subject of ATMs, if you’re not sure how much money you have left on your stimulus debit card, you can now use an ATM to find out.
+Previously, every time you made a balance inquiry at an ATM, Metabank charged you a fee of 25 cents.
+However, on Metabank’s most recent fee schedule, there’s now no fee listed for getting your balance at an ATM.

-That 25 cents may not sound like much, but it can add up fast, especially if you decide to use an ATM as your primary method of keeping track of your card’s remaining money.

-Even worse, you’ll be charged this fee regardless of whether you’re using a network or non-network ATM.
-And if you’re using a non-network ATM, the ATM owner can tack on an additional fee of its own.

-To find out how much money is left on your card without getting charged a fee, either go online and look it up at the EIP Card website, or call customer service at (800) 240-8100.
-Using either of these methods to get your balance is free.
+However, just as when you’re withdrawing money, if you’re using a non-network ATM, the ATM owner can still tack on an additional fee of its own.
+So to safely find out how much money is left on your card without getting charged a fee, either use a network ATM, go online and look it up at the EIP Card website or call customer service at (800) 240-8100.

-Don’t withdraw money from a bank teller
+Don’t withdraw money from an overseas bank teller

-While you can theoretically withdraw money from your stimulus debit card by walking into any bank or credit union displaying a Visa logo, this is one of the worst possible ways to get cash from your card.
-That’s because you’ll get charged a $5 fee for using a bank teller to get your stimulus money.
+You can also theoretically withdraw money from your stimulus debit card by walking into any bank or credit union displaying a Visa logo.
+In the past, Metabank charged a $5 fee for using a bank teller, but the current fee schedule no longer lists a fee for withdrawals made at banks within the United States.

-Again, you won’t be charged the very first time you do this, but after that, you’ll get dinged with this fee every time, whether you’re in or out of the country.
-Plus, the bank is allowed to tack on a fee of its own in addition to the $5 that Metabank charges, even if it’s your first time making a withdrawal.
+However, like with non-network ATMs, the bank is allowed to tack on a fee of its own.
+And if you’re overseas and go to an international bank teller, the $5 fee still applies, though it’s waived for your first withdrawal and it can be lower for subsequent withdrawals depending on how and where the card is used.

-Even if you can’t get to a network ATM, you’re still better off using a non-network ATM rather than physically walking into a bank, so long as the fee charged by the ATM owner itself combined with the $2 Metabank fee is lower than the bank teller withdrawal fee.

 Avoid stimulus debit card fees and keep more money for yourself